 Straight to the Point

-Our favorite milk frother is the Instant MagicFroth Milk Frother for its multiple foam and heat settings and approachable price point.
-For an upgrade pick, we recommend the Breville Milk Cafe Milk Frother, which has multiple whisk attachments and a custom temperature dial.
+Our top pick is the Instant MagicFroth Milk Frother.
+It has multiple foam and heat settings and an approachable price point.
+For an upgrade pick, we recommend the Breville Milk Cafe Milk Frother, which comes with multiple whisk attachments and a custom temperature dial.

-We tested a whopping 23 milk frothers to help you figure out which will best suit your needs, be it cold foam or heating and frothing hot cocoa.
-We also talked to coffee experts about techniques to achieve the best milk froth, regardless of the type of milk you prefer.
+We tested a whopping 24 milk frothers to help you determine which will best suit your needs, whether you're whipping up cold foam or heating and frothing hot cocoa.
+We also asked coffee pros for their best milk frothing techniques.

 The Winners, at a Glance